 - To contact information to find out if the offender is in custody

 - To notice of a decision not to prosecute if an arrest has been made.

 - To speak (confer) with the prosecutor about the possible outcome of the case, potential plea agreements, and sentencing options, upon request.

 - To attend court proceedings.

-- To a waiting area separate from defense witnesses.
+- To a waiting area separate form defense witnesses.

 - To a speedy disposition of the criminal case.